pborreli/www/source/blog/2014-11-12-lithium-consul-case-study.markdown

 ##### The challenges of service discovery and load balancing in a hybrid-cloud environment
 Lithium operates a hybrid-cloud infrastructure consisting of private clouds in private datacenters and public cloud providers.
 Inbound requests are load balanced across the cloud environments.
 For Lithium the major challenges of scaling a hybrid-cloud infrastructure were:

-*Automated service discovery in a dynamic environment*

-As nodes came up and down across the Lithium infrastructure, internally managing DNS became infeasible.
+- **Automated service discovery in a dynamic environment** - As nodes came up and down across the Lithium infrastructure, internally managing DNS became infeasible.

-*Load balancing and health monitoring across cloud environments*

-HAProxy load balancing relies on an up-to-date registry of healthy nodes.
+- **Load balancing and health monitoring across cloud environments** - HAProxy load balancing relies on an up-to-date registry of healthy nodes.
 Without a cross-cloud perspective tied with health monitoring, data could be lost if routed to an unhealthy node.

 READMORE